ahmedsalaheldin12/Multi-container-app-Larvel-php/README.md

-# MULTI CONTAINER APPLICATION LARVEL,PHP,NGINX AND MYSQL USING DOCKER COMPOSE
+# MULTI CONTAINER APPLICATION LARAVEL,PHP,NGINX AND MYSQL USING DOCKER COMPOSE
-A mulit cintainer app with 3 application containers and 3 utility containers to install tools which larvel application needs
+A mulit cintainer app with 3 application containers and 3 utility containers to install tools which laravel application needs

 ## Target setup image